-This is also why individualism is at the heart of the Fall.
-We were created in God’s image to join His community together.
 But, when individual pursuits are placed above community, He has no one to release His passion upon.
-We are just a bunch of scattered image-bearers roaming around in the wilderness.
+We are just a bunch of scattered image-bearers roaming around the earth.

 If individualism is rejected and a group of people operates as one body in which all the parts are there to service the purpose of the whole body, His Bride is manifested and available to receive His Love.